Modern Burn Scar Treatment

 Special laser treatments

 Certain fractional lasers especially Fraxel Dual ™ are useful in all kinds of scars including burn scars.
 Fraxel Dual works with 1550 nm and 1927 nm wavelengths and is effective in both hypertrophy and discoloration (red or dark pigmentation) of the scar.
-Downside of this treatment is only limited improvement is obtained after one session.
+Downside of this treatment is that only limited improvement is obtained after one session.
 Treatment must be repeated with one month (sometimes 2 or 3 months) intervals.
 Also it is not possible to predict how many sessions will be adequate.
 Fraxel treatment is somewhat painful.
 Because of this some pain relief cream could be applied over the treatment area and wait at least 2 hours.
-This treatment is same day outpatient procedure.
+This treatment is an outpatient procedure.
 Usually ıt doesn’t leave any wound over the skin.
 Patients can wash the treated area immediately after treatment.
 However extra trauma and direct sunshine should be avoided.
-Moisturisers can be applied over the treatment area a couple of times daily.
+Moisturizers can be applied over the treatment area a couple of times daily.
 Some mild pain and redness can happen for one or two days.
 Some mild skin texture changes may happen but all of them disappear approximately in one month.
 So the treatment can be repeated within one month or more intervals.
 It is not easy to apply this treatment to children.
 Some kind of minimal anesthesia must be used.
 Fraxel laser is one of the most effective tools for burn scar treatment.

 Drug injections into the burn scar, ointments, silicon and pressure treatments